chayim/redicrypt/README.md

 * RC.GETB64 - Get the plaintext value of a base64 encoded redis key.
     - eg: RC.GETB64 *somekey*

+* RC.KEYGEN - Generate and store an encyrption key of length *bits*, without disclosing it to the user.
+    - eg: RC.KEYGEN 32

+* RC.SETKEY - Change the encryption key on the redis instance.
+    - eg: RC.SETKEY myencryptionkey

 ### Supported Hashtypes

 The following are the supported hashtypes to use with SETHASH.
 An unsupported type will return a blank string.